Ucas deadline countdown: five application delays you should avoid

 5. You suffer a technology trip-upIt happens.
 It might not necessarily mean the end of the world though.
 Here are some tips if technology fails you at the final hurdle:

-- Have a debit or credit card ready to pay the application fee (£12 for a single choice or £23 for 2-5 choices).
+- Have a debit or credit card ready to pay the application fee.
+For applications for 2024 entry, this is £27.50 for up to five choices.
+Ucas no longer offers a reduced fee for applying to a single choice.

-- If you’re sending your application on 15 January, it must be completed by 6pm.
+- If you’re sending your application on 31 January, it must be submitted by 6pm.

 The offers waiting game can be an anxious time; some people get offers within 48 hours, while others wait for weeks or even a month without hearing anything.
 It really does depend on the course you've applied to, as well as a number of other factors.